Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Productivity expert David Allen, author of Getting Things Done: The Art of Stress-Free Productivity, recommends habitual weekly reviews to ensure you keep your priorities straight.
 In a weekly review, you take inventory of your upcoming commitments and schedule, take time to consider which commitments may have fallen behind (or fallen off altogether), and organize your priorities for the week ahead.
 This habit can be powerful in reducing anxiety and resetting your focus on what’s important in the coming week.

-University of Phoenix recognizes life and school aren’t easy.
-To support students in achieving their goals, the University offers the following:
+University of Phoenix recognizes life and school are not always easy.
+To support students in achieving their goals, the University offers the following resources:

 • Math and writing resources: Going back to college doesn’t mean starting from scratch.
 Tutoring and online resources are available to help bring you up to speed.